Rodion Markovits: Literary prominence

 Szibériai garnizon was originally serialized by Keleti Újság during 1927.
 The next year, it was reissued as two volumes.
 These caught the eye of fellow writer Lajos Hatvany, who undertook their translation into German, for Vossischen Zeitung and later for Ullstein-Verlag.
 The 1929 English version by George Halasz was published in the United States by Horace Liveright, and the first print was exhausted over a few months.
 A French translation was published by Éditions Payot in 1930.

 The books were translated into some 12 other languages before 1933, reaching as far as Asia and South America and making Markovits an international celebrity of the interwar period.
 According to cultural historian Ivan Sanders, Markovits was, "for a time, the best-known Transylvanian writer in the world."
 As commentators have since noted, Szibériai garnizon also announced to the world that Hungarian literature in Transylvania was coming of age, even though its subject and content were largely dissonant with the aims of Transylvania's existing literary clubs.

-In the larger context of Hungarian literature as divided by the interwar borders, Markovits has drawn parallels with the war-themed literature of Géza Gyóni, Aladár Kuncz, Máté Zalka and Lajos Zilahy.
+In the larger context of Hungarian literature as divided by the interwar borders, Markovits has drawn parallels with the war-themed literature of Géza Gyóni, Aladár Kuncz, Máté Zalka, and Lajos Zilahy.
 According to Ungureanu, solid links exist between Markovits and an entire category of Austro-Hungarian intellectuals who turned into revolutionaries.
 Ungureanu concludes: "Settled in the 'once upon a time' provinces of the Empire or wandering the world in search of a 'juster' cause, [these authors] give name to a finality — a shipwreck."

 Following the international confirmation, Markovits attracted interest among Transylvanian and Romanian writers of all cultures.
-The Bucharest daily Dimineaţa featured the serialized Romanian-language version shortly after its German edition saw print.
-Meanwhile, the Transylvanian Hungarian editors of Erdélyi Helikon review asked Markovits to join their literary club and, in 1929, he visited them at Marosvécs-Brâncoveneşti.
-Helikon contributor Ernő Ligeti left a memoir of the meeting, in which Markovits comes off as the uncommunicative eccentric.
+The Bucharest daily Dimineața featured the serialized Romanian-language version shortly after its German edition saw print.
+Meanwhile, the Transylvanian Hungarian editors of Erdélyi Helikon review asked Markovits to join their literary club and, in 1929, he visited them at Marosvécs-Brâncovenești.
+Helikon contributor Ernő Ligeti left a memoir of the meeting, in which Markovits comes across as the uncommunicative eccentric.
 The puzzled and (according to Sanders) envious Ligeti noted that Markovits did not live up to the respect of his "penniless" fans, did not show any interest in Helikon's educational agenda, and only "opened his mouth" to impart "droll anecdotes".